Day 1: Arrival to Belgrade

 DAY 5.
 Kraljevo – Novi Pazar – Djurdjevi Stupovi – Sopocani – Studenica – Kopaonik

 Our story about the Serbian Kingdom will be concluded by the real gems of that period: monastery Djurdjevi Stupovi and one of the oldest preserved Christian shrines in Balkan – Petrova crkva or Peter’s church.
-These medieval temples are under the high protection of the state and UNESCO as sites of highest significance for world historical heritage.
-Both built in 12th century on the remnants of early Christian temples, their historic and religious significance to Serbia is unmeasurable.
+These medieval temples are under the high protection of the state and UNESCO as sites of the highest significance for world-historical heritage.
+Both built-in 12th century on the remnants of early Christian temples, their historic and religious significance to Serbia is unmeasurable.

 Lunch on the road.

 Continue to the monastery Studenica.
 Many other Serbian monasteries are built on the model of this one.
 It was built in the late 12th century by the prominent Serbian ruler Stefan Nemanja, the founder of the dynasty Nemanjić.
 Apart from religious functions, the monastery was a cultural and medical center of the medieval Serbian state and the mausoleum of the dynasty.
 The monastery was built in a specific style of architecture, known as “Raška school”, which combines the influence of Western Romanesque and the Eastern Byzantine tradition.